EarthBigData/openSAR/README.md

 * Training
   * Material and Instructions for EBD [Training](training) Courses
-  * Also contains INSTALLATION instructions for installation of python and jupyter notebook packages including a [html](training/html/InstallationTest.html) code for test output expected from running a [installation test notebook](training/notebooks/InstallationTest.ipynb)
+  * including a [html](training/html/InstallationTest.html) code for test output expected from running a
+  * Jupyter Notebook to test [installation test notebook](training/notebooks/InstallationTest.ipynb)